Bumble Logo

 Bumble Emblem

 The basic symbol of Bumble is a hexagonal honeycomb with rounded edges.
-It has a heterogeneous structure: inside the geometric figure, there are six lines of different lengths.
+It has a heterogeneous structure: inside the geometric figure are six lines of different lengths.
 The bands, lined up in ascending and descending order, resemble a graphic representation of sound waves.
-Such associations are not accidental because the application is intended for communication between users.
+Such associations are not accidental because the application is intended for user communication.

 The designers used a special font for the wordmark, based on Galano Grotesque.
 The original typeface was released in 2015 by the German typographic studio René Bieder.
-Bumble developers changed it a little but kept the traditional glyph shapes characteristic of other geometric sans-serifs: Avenir, Avant-Garde, and Futura.
+Bumble developers changed it slightly but kept the traditional glyph shapes characteristic of other geometric sans-serifs, such as Avenir, Avant-Garde, and Futura.
 The uniform line thickness and rounded corners give the letters harmonious proportions.

 Bumble Symbol

-The logo and lettering’s main color is Bumble Yellow (# FFC629), although the company itself prefers yellow to be used as the background for Bumble Black (# 1D252C).
-It is also acceptable for the black logo to be on a white (#FFFFFF) rectangle, or vice versa – white on black.
+The main color of the logo and lettering is Bumble Yellow (#FFC629), while the company prefers yellow as the background for Bumble Black (#1D252C).
+It is also acceptable for the black logo to be on a white (#FFFFFF) rectangle or vice versa, white on black.
 All color options are spelled out in the brand design guide.

 FAQ